Grants and fellowships

 How to Apply:

-Allied Health & Nursing Grant Scheme – Amount on offer: $1,000
+Allied Health & Nursing Grant Scheme – Amount on offer: AUD $1,000 awarded to one applicant or AUD $500 awarded to two applicants.

 Only members of the Allied Health and Nursing profession who successfully submit an abstract for oral presentation, and at the time of submission, state their interest in applying for the Allied Health & Nursing Grant Scheme, will be considered eligible for this grant.
 The Grant is to assist towards the costs to attend the Annual Scientific Meeting (ASM).
 Only one such grant will be awarded at each ASM.

-Best Overall Oral Presentation & Best Overall Poster Presentation Prizes – Amount: $500 each
+Best Overall Oral Presentation & Best Overall Poster Presentation Prizes – Amount: AUD $500 each to offset registration costs of attending the next Annual Scientific Meeting

-Prizes are also available for Best Overall Oral Presentation and Best Overall Poster Presentation submitted to the Annual Scientific Meeting, with the entries being assessed during the meeting.
+Prizes are available for Best Overall Oral Presentation and Best Overall Poster Presentation submitted to the Annual Scientific Meeting, with the entries being assessed during the meeting by the professional standards and membership committee, and conference organising committee.

 None to advertise currently.